What is Op-Med?

 Whatever topic related to medicine you'd like.
 You can write about work-life balance, a lesson learned through a patient experience, your opinion about new guidelines, or something else you're passionate about.

-If you prefer to express yourself creatively through poetry, fiction, or visual art, audio, etc., submit to our Creativity in Medicine series.
-Click here to send in your Creativity in Medicine submission.
+If you prefer to express yourself creatively through poetry, fiction, or visual art, audio, etc., submit to our Medical Humanities series.
+Click here to send in your Medical Humanities submission.

 Please note: We do not accept submissions that are advertisements or promotional, are disparaging toward a member, patients, or group on Doximity, are written for a patient audience, are medically irrelevant, are a thesis or abstract, or that are unoriginal or plagiarized.
 We do not accept press releases or articles written in the third person.